issaye0/Occupancy-Tracker/README.md

 -Configures the application's appearance mode to "light".

-Sidebar Setup

--Creates a sidebar for additional controls or information display, including a logo loaded from an image file.

 -Data Processing

--Implements a function (process_data_from_file) to read occupancy data from a log file, parse dates, times, and occupancy counts using regular expressions, and store the data in a dictionary for later use.
+-Implements a function (process_data_from_file) to read occupancy data from a log file, parse dates, times, and occupancy counts using regular expressions, and store the data in a dictionary for interface.

 Main View Setup